Frequently Asked Questions for ARRL VE Team Lead

 How are retained fees for pre-registered no-shows handled?

 The no-show candidate fees can be listed separately in “other fees collected” or all test fees could be added together.
-VE teams are allowed to retain up to $7 per candidate for reasonable expenses including the no-shows.
-No-show candidates that are not refunded the test fee could be listed on the roster or a note should be included explaining the additional fee.
+VE teams are allowed to retain up to seven dollars per candidate for reasonable expenses including the no-shows.
+No-show candidates whose fees are not refunded should remain on the applicant list and a note should be included explaining the additional fee.
 Candidates that give the team ample time to schedule another candidate in their vacated time slot should be refunded.
 See above.
 See page 61 of the VE Manual for complete rules and record-keeping requirements for retained fees.

 How do I send the exam fees to the VEC?

-When sending/mailing the exam fees checks, we ask that teams please include the test date and location and the VE team leader’s name, call sign, and contact information for reference so we can match it to the session.
+When sending checks for exam fees by mail, teams should please include the test date and location and the VE team leader’s name, call sign, and contact information for reference so ARRL can match it to the session.

 ARRL/VEC